Inside A Colony: The Birth Of A Bee

 I like feeding the young, but working with my sisters is irksome.
 I call them my sisters, but most are actually half-sisters.
 You see, we all have the same mother but, from what I can tell, we have ten or twelve different fathers.
 It’s hard to tell us apart, but some are more yellow, some more black, some a bit bigger, and there’s that one temperamental bunch, always trying to pick a fight.
 Morons.
-But we have to get along; in such cramped quarters we simply have no choice.
+But we have to get along; in such cramped quarters, we simply have no choice.

 Feeding the young isn’t such bad duty because we get to eat constantly.
 It works like this.
 All of us of a certain age gorge ourselves on bee bread.
 Bee bread is a delicious combination of partially fermented pollen held together with sweet nectar.
 It tastes like spring flowers and a wee bit yeasty.
 All of the eating we do allows us to secrete brood food, that milky, eggy substance I remember from my youth.
 We feed it to our young sisters night and day.
-We calculated that altogether we feed each newly hatched larva 3000 times!
+We calculated that all together we feed each newly hatched larva 3000 times!
 No wonder they gain so much weight in such a short time.

 When things go wrong

 But there is more to life than just eating and feeding.
 Sometimes things go wrong.
 Just yesterday we spent hours removing larvae from their cells and dumping them on the ground.
-In spite of the heavy odor of queen, we can recognize when things are not quite right under the capped cells.
+In spite of the heavy odor of Queen, we can recognize when things are not quite right under the capped cells.
 Some larvae are deformed and need to go.
 Some are highly infected with parasites or diseases and need to go.
 And some drones have too many chromosomes—two sets instead of one—and they have to go too.
 So a young bee has a lot of responsibility, not only for feeding the young but for culling the weak.